tamagui/tamagui/next.md

 - use new react insert stylesheet hook
 - [perf] no need to concat classname at compile className={} if not flattening because it happens in createComponent
 - media based hoverStyle/pressStyle may need runtime equivalent!
-- sizeFont / sizeLineHeight could actually be solution to multiple
-- to build faster
 - babel add displayname
 - font weight tokens
 - a way for font token size/weight/etc to be per-font
-- document theme `pink-light` and `pink-dark` helper
 - Button text props would be nice flattened onto it and only supporting the specific text props (that way can extract)
 - Button needs size={} which adjusts: padding, spacing, text size (icon size?)